Trump Got Us Into This Shutdown, GOP Doesn’t Want His Help Getting Out of It

 “The misconception is that the president does not know what he does not know.
 In my experience, the reality is that the president knows what he does not know and does not think he needs to know it,” Sam Nunberg, a former campaign adviser, told the New York Times.
 “He’s a CEO.
 The tiny details are for his staff.”

-Yet, Schumer has reportedly been saying that his best shot at an immigration deal is another meeting with the president, away from conservative lawmakers and aides.
+Yet Schumer has reportedly been saying that his best shot at an immigration deal is another meeting with the president, away from conservative lawmakers and aides.
 While speaking on the Senate floor on Sunday, he made another attempt to lure Trump into a one-on-one discussion.
 “Only Trump” can end the shutdown, Schumer said.
 “He has a love for the Dreamers, let him show it.”